mpostol/TP/ExDataManagement/GraphicalData/README.MVVM.md

 Using this example, let's define a few simplified rules that will make it easier to implement the MVVM programming pattern.

 1. Only definitions that refer to types defined in the `PresentationFramework` should be gathered in the `View` layer.
-2. These definitions can only refer to types defined in the `ViewModel` layer.
+2. These definitions must refer only to types defined in the `ViewModel` layer.
 3. By design, include text written in XAML and empty definitions in the code-behind part in the `View` layer.
-4. In the `ViewModel` layer, define all types which are bound to the properties of the controls.
+4. In the `ViewModel` layer, define only type definitions that are bound to the properties of the controls.
-5. Placing definitions of auxiliary types here to meet the requirements for the `ViewModel` layer is optional.
+5. Locating definitions of auxiliary types in the `ViewModel` layer to meet the requirements is optional.
 Due to the universal nature of these implementations, we often use external libraries.
-6. To put it simply, the `Model` layer is everything else related to implementation of the `Presentation` layer of the master PLD` programming pattern.
-The `Model` layer encapsulates the functionality and data-related operations relevant to implementing a graphical user interface and ensuring a clean separation from the UI rest of the program.
+6. To put it simply, the `Model` layer is everything else related to the implementation of the `Presentation` layer of the master `PLD` programming pattern.
+The `Model` layer encapsulates the responsibility and data-related operations relevant to implementing a graphical user interface and ensuring a clean separation from the UI rest of the program.
 It allows developers to work on business logic independently of the UI, making the application easier to test, maintain, and evolve.

 Let me stress again.
-The `MVVM` is a programming pattern well suited to implementing the presentation layer in the `Presentation`, Logic, and `Data` (`PLD`) master programming pattern.
-By design, to implement the `MVVM` collect types in namespaces to maintain only hierarchical references between them.
-Therefore, a critical error for a layered architecture is if cyclic references occur between namespaces, i.e. if starting from any layer and moving along the dependency arrows you manage to return to the same namespace.
+The `MVVM` is a programming pattern well suited to implementing the presentation layer in the `Presentation`, `Logic`, and `Data` (`PLD`) master programming pattern.
+By design,  the `MVVM` collects types in namespaces to maintain only hierarchical references between them.
+Therefore, a critical error for a layered architecture is if cyclic references occur between layers, i.e. if starting from any layer and moving along the dependency arrows you manage to return to the same namespace.
 You should also avoid situations where namespaces do not refer exclusively to the underneath layer.

 When implementing layers using namespaces, we must consider the problem that these layers are not visible in the solution with the naked eye.
 A trade-off seems to be keeping folder names and namespaces in sync.
 The relationship is loose, but when you create a new class in a selected folder, it is added to a namespace whose name is created as a hierarchical combination of the default name, the names of the folders that make up the hierarchy, and with a suffix determined by the name of the final folder in the hierarchy.

 ## Selected Scenarios

-### Master-detail GUI pattern
+### Master-detail Pattern

 In this scenario, users start by scanning the master view to find the item they’re interested in.
 Once they select an item, the detail view updates dynamically to show relevant details.
 Users can navigate back to the master view or select another item to explore further.
 The master-detail GUI pattern is commonly used in software applications to display hierarchical data.
 The master view displays a list or summary of items (e.g. records, files, contacts, products).
 Users can select an item from this list.
 When a user selects an item from the master view, the detail view updates to show detailed information about that item.
 It provides a more comprehensive view, including additional data and related details.
 Depending on the capability of the hardware the detail view may be displayed on the same window, on the pop-up window, or a window replacing the master one.